 Meat that does not need to be tenderized should use dry rub too.
 Example, a premium cut of steak.

 Fatty cuts of meat is another choice for using dry rubs, as they do not need extra moisture to stay tender.

 WET RUBS are best used for grilling meats and vegetables that can benefit from the added moisture such as flank steak, potatoes and zucchini.

 Meat with bone in, such as chicken drumstick and ribs are cooked low and slow.
 Thus, wet rubs work its advantage.

 Be Creative, Be Adventurous

 Are you ready to make your own spice rub recipes?
 Check out what spices you have in your spice cabinet.
-This is one of the many ways to utilize herbs and spices in storage.
-Waste not.
+Utilize your herbs and spices in storage.
+Waste not!

 Sharing here an easy all-purpose spice rub recipe:

 - 1/3 cup coarse salt